stockmouton/stockmouton.github.io/articles/inflation.md

 ### The Obama stimulus and 2008-2009 bond case

-In 2009, post housing crisis, Obama injected 800 Billion into the economy (It was big at the time).
-Those 800 billions were created thanks to tax cuts and treasury bonds creation.
+In 2009, post housing crisis, Obama injected 800 Billion into the economy (It was a big amount at the time).
+Those 800 billion were created thanks to tax cuts and the creation of new treasury bonds.
 As expected the debt increase drastically and people were scared that all those T-bonds would [make the bond market crash](https://money.cnn.com/2009/01/20/markets/bondcenter/credit/index.htm).
-[Some big bonds investors](https://business.time.com/2011/03/10/the-worlds-largest-bond-fund-gets-out-of-us-debt-good-news/) were even advocating that the crash was upton them and started selling all their bonds.
+[Some big bonds investors](https://business.time.com/2011/03/10/the-worlds-largest-bond-fund-gets-out-of-us-debt-good-news/) were even advocating that the crash was upon them and started selling all their bonds.
 It could have been the start of a self-fulfilling prophecy.

 But it did not happens.
 Why is that?
 Mainly, thanks to the FED.
-It extended her pledge to keep interest low through the years by buying treasury bonds.
-In 2011, it even increases [the rates of buying](https://fred.stlouisfed.org/series/TREAST) pushing bonds price even higher and keep yields very low.
+It extended her pledge to keep interested low through the years by buying treasury bonds.
+In 2011, it even increases [the rates of buying](https://fred.stlouisfed.org/series/TREAST) pushing bonds price even higher, keeping yields low.

-An other reason is inflation expectation.
-The Obama government stimulus succeeded at restarting the economy growth, lowering the fear of a recession year after year.
+Another reason is inflation expectation.
+The Obama government stimulus succeeded at restarting the economic growth, lowering the fear of a recession year after year.
 As people believed more and more that inflation will be kept low, they kept buying new bonds.
-On the overall this continue to [reduce bonds yields across that period and until today](https://fred.stlouisfed.org/series/IRLTLT01USM156N).
+This continues to [reduce bond yields across that period and until today](https://fred.stlouisfed.org/series/IRLTLT01USM156N).

+<sub>*Sidenote: Today with the high inflation expectation, if the FED starts tapering its bond-buying program we might be on for a bad ride.*</sub>

 > Do the work: